jlcarr/LeetCode/README.md

 - **Memory**: 13.9 MB
 - **Solution**: Increasingly append to common divisor candidate while the prefixes are the same, and record whenever a valid candidate is found.

+### Problem 1129
+- **Name**: Shortest Path with Alternating Colors
+- **Runtime**: 99 ms
+- **Memory**: 14.4 MB
+- **Solution**: BFS, just adding the last color visited as an extra parameter to the search space.
+More efficient would be to alternate between searching red and blue, and use the alternating colors with "layers" instead of a search queue.

 ### Problem 1137
 - **Name**: N-th Tribonacci Number
 - **Runtime**: 38 ms